 Amsterdam Donut Coalitie now has over 1000 members, and since its launch, over 30 other groups and networks have formed elsewhere around the world, acting to connect and convene the people of their place around the ideas and tools of Doughnut Economics.

-If you'd like to start your own group or network around the ideas of Doughnut Economics, or if you'd like to create a profile page for a group or network that already exists, please contact us, and we can arrange an introductory call.
+If you'd like to start your own group or network around the ideas of Doughnut Economics in your place, or if you'd like to create a profile page for a group or network that already exists, please contact us, and we can arrange an introductory call.

-Some of the activities these groups and networks have been undertaking include:
+Some of the activities these local groups and networks have been undertaking include:

 Connecting change-makers already interested in Doughnut Economics and inviting individuals and organisations in their locality to be part of the transformation of their place.

 Raising awareness of Doughnut Economics ideas and tools to new audiences in their locality.

 Introducing the ideas, tools and guidelines of Doughnut Economics and examples in practice to organisations and institutions in their place (including local government).